The Bankrate promise

 Working capital loans help companies borrow money to cover cash shortfalls and pay for everyday expenses like payroll or inventory purchases.
 Even profitable businesses can face liquidity issues, which working capital loans help alleviate.

-Though working capital loans can help your company make ends meet, there are drawbacks to consider before relying too heavily on them.
+The best working capital loans can help your complowerany make ends meet, there are drawbacks to consider before relying too heavily on them.

 What are working capital loans?